-The District's total assets and deferred outflows of resources at December 31, 2019 were \$13,618,807, a decrease of \$6,540 from the prior year.
-The decrease is due to the decrease in capital assets due to depreciation expense being greater than the additions which is offset by the increase in deferred outflows of resources for other postemployment benefits liability.
-Total liabilities and deferred inflows of resources at December 31, 2019 were \$8,576,163, an increase of \$11,568 from the prior year.
-This increase is primarily due to an increase in deferred inflows of resources offset by the decrease in long term liabilities.
+The District's total assets and deferred outflows of resources at December 31, 2020 were \$13,854,270, an increase of \$235,463 from the prior year.
+The increase is due to increases in the deferred outflows of resources for the net pension - proportionate share and other postemployment benefit liabilities, offset by a decrease in capital assets due to depreciation expense being greater than the additions.
+Total liabilities and deferred inflows of resources at December 31, 2020 were \$8,795,299, an increase of \$219,136 from the prior year.
+This increase is primarily due to increases in long-term liabilities for compensated absences, other postemployment benefits and net pension - proportionate share offset by decreases in general obligation bonds payable and the deferred inflows of resources related to the net pension - proportionate share and other postemployment benefit liabilities.

-The District's net position as of December 31, 2019 was \$5,042,644, a decrease of \$18,108 from the prior year.
-Of the District's total net position, \$7,305,651 was a net investment in capital assets, \$1,067,933 is restricted for acquisition of capital assets and \$3,330,940 was unrestricted deficit.
+The District's net position as of December 31, 2020 was \$5,058,971, an increase of \$16,327 from the prior year.
+Of the District's total net position, \$7,659,179 was a net investment in capital assets, \$1,364,315 was restricted for acquisition of capital assets and \$3,964,523 was unrestricted deficit.

 The deficit balance of unrestricted net position does not necessarily indicate financial stress.
 These financial statements include a liability for other postemployment benefits ("OPEB").
-OPEB costs must now be recognized during the period of the employees' years of service and for benefits already earned by current and former employees.
+OPEB costs must be recognized during the period of the employees' years of service and for benefits already earned by current and former employees.
 At this time, there is no New York State statute providing local governments with the authority for establishing a postemployment benefits trust.

-Program revenues were \$1,024,808 in the current year, which were \$119,380 more than the prior year.

-General revenues were \$1,459,468 in the current year, which were \$43,011 more than the prior year.

-Total operating expenses were \$2,502,384, which were \$31,446 more than the prior year.

-OYSTER BAY WATER DISTRICT MANAGEMENT'S DISCUSSION AND ANALYSIS Year Ended December 31, 2019
+FINANCIAL HIGHLIGHTS (continued)

+Program revenues were \$1,424,128 in the current year, which were \$361,965 more than the prior year due primarily to increases in metered water sales and a contribution of land by Nassau County in 2020.
+General revenues were \$1,411,618 in the current year, which were \$10,495 less than the prior year.
+Total water supply service expenses were \$2,819,419, which were \$317,035 more than the prior year due primarily to increases in expenses related to compensated absences, net pension and other postemployment benefits liabilities.